-- If a deceased died with one child and a spouse, half of their estate will go to the child and the other half to the surviving spouse.
+- If a deceased dies with one child and a spouse, half of their estate will go to the child and the other half to the surviving spouse.

-- If the deceased died with a spouse and more than one child, the wife or husband gets one-third, and the children will split the remainder.
+- If the deceased dies with a spouse and more than one child, the wife or husband gets one-third, and the children will split the remainder.

-- If the deceased died with a spouse and no children, half of the estate will go to their spouse, one-fourth to their father, and one-fourth to their mother if both are alive.
+- If the deceased died with a spouse and no children, half of the estate would go to their spouse, one-fourth to their father, and one-fourth to their mother if both are alive.

-- If the deceased died with a spouse, no parents, and no children, half will go to the surviving wife or husband and the other half in equal shares to the siblings of the decedent.
+- If the deceased dies with a spouse, no parents, and no children, half will go to the surviving wife or husband and the other half in equal shares to the decedent’s siblings.

-- If the deceased died with no spouse or direct descendants, the estate will go half to the mother and half to the deceased’s father if both are alive.
+- If the deceased died with no spouse or direct descendants, the estate would go half to the mother and half to the deceased’s father if both are alive.

-- If the deceased died with no direct descendants, spouse or mother, and father living, the estate will be shared between the deceased’s siblings and to the lawful descendants of any of the decedent’s sisters or brothers by right of representation.
+- Suppose the deceased died without direct descendants, spouse or mother, and father living.
+In that case, the estate will be shared between the deceased’s siblings and the lawful descendants of any of the decedent’s sisters or brothers by right of representation.

-- If the deceased leaves no direct descendants, mother or father, surviving spouse or siblings, the property will pass to the next of kin to an equal degree.
+- If the deceased leaves no direct descendants, mother or father, surviving spouse or siblings, the property will pass equally to the next of kin.

-- If the deceased died with no surviving spouse but still has children, the estate will be split by right of representation.
+- If the deceased dies with no surviving spouse but still has children, the estate will be split by right of representation.

-- If the deceased died with no kindred or surviving spouses, their estate will pass to the state for educational purposes.
+- If the deceased died with no kindred or surviving spouses, their estate would pass to the state for educational purposes.